Jacob Rees-Mogg: Media

 Rees-Mogg appeared on The 11 O'Clock Show in 1999, where he was interviewed by Ali G, who called him "Lord Rees-Mogg" and attempted to talk about social class.

-In October 2017, Rees-Mogg presented talk radio station LBC's morning show for a day, where he discussed Brexit, foreign policy and the T-charge with callers, including Liberal Democrat leader Vince Cable.
+In October 2017 Rees-Mogg presented talk radio station LBC's morning show for a day, where he discussed Brexit, foreign policy and the T-charge with callers, including Liberal Democrat leader Vince Cable.
 Rees-Mogg was praised for his sense of charm and humour.
 He returned to present a Sunday show on LBC in February 2018.

 Rees-Mogg has his own dedicated podcast known as 'The MoggCast', which, in association with ConservativeHome, features him discussing a wide array of current events on a fortnightly basis.

-On 15 July 2017, he joined Twitter, writing in Latin: Tempora mutantur, et nos mutamur in illis. ("the times change, and we change with them").
+On 15 July 2017, he joined Twitter, writing in Latin: Tempora mutantur, et nos mutamur in illis. ("The times change, and we change with them").
 He also uses Instagram and other social media.

-In January 2023, Rees-Mogg was announced to be joining GB News as a host and presenter.
+In January 2023 Rees-Mogg was announced to be joining GB News as a host and presenter.
+In the 9 May episode of State of the Nation, Rees-Mogg covered a breaking news story about a civil trial verdict involving Donald Trump.
+The media regulator Ofcom received 40 complaints.
+In July 2023 Ofcom announced that they were investigating whether the episode broke their rules on preventing politicians from acting as newsreaders.
+In September 2024 it was reported that Rees-Mogg might lose his presenting role with the channel, as its pre-tax losses reached £42.4m for the year to the end of May 2023, up from £30.7m a year earlier.

+On 2 December 2024, the reality TV show Meet the Rees-Moggs premiered on the discovery+ channel.
+The season consists of five 40-45 minute-long episodes.
+The show received mix reviews, with Nick Hilton of The Independent deeming it "toothless, vapid, and not really fair on the kids", while The Guardian's Joel Goldby called it "impeccable reality TV".